Kennecott Garfield Smelter Stack

 Kennecott Utah Copper LLC’s Garfield Smelter Stack is a 1215 ft high smokestack west of Magna, Utah, alongside Interstate 80 near the Great Salt Lake.
 It was built to disperse exhaust gases from the Kennecott Utah Copper smelter at Garfield, Utah.
+It is the 61st-tallest freestanding structure in the world, the 4th-tallest chimney, and the tallest freestanding structure west of the Mississippi River.

 Waste gases

 The Garfield Smelter Stack was completed in 1974, replacing several earlier smokestacks, the tallest of which was 413 ft high.
 The extra height was needed to meet the requirements of the Clean Air Act of 1970, to disperse waste gases according to new standards.